 Your health care providers will discuss your personalized nutrition instructions with you after your surgery.
+You many also be referred for Nutritiion Counseling with our dedicated Registered Dietitian and Nutritionist Kelsey Brown, R.D.N.
 However, the following are some of the generally accepted dietary guidelines for weight loss surgery patients:

 - When you start eating solid food, it is essential that you chew thoroughly.
 You will not be able to eat steaks or other chunks of meat if they are not ground or chewed thoroughly.

 - Don't drink fluids while eating.
 They will make you feel full before you have consumed enough food.

 - Omit desserts and other items that have sugar listed as one of the first three ingredients.

 - Omit carbonated drinks, high-calorie nutritional supplements, milk shakes, high-fat foods and foods with high fiber content.